iftechfoundation/twine-cookbook/terms/terms_cookbook.md

 ## What this is not

 The *Twine Cookbook* is not a textbook.
 While the editorial team tries very hard to maintain the code and produce the most current explanations, the examples rarely build across each other.
-The *Twine Cookbook*, like any other cookbook, was created for a more general audience and serves as a companion to other resources.
+The *Twine Cookbook* was created for a more general audience and serves as a companion to other resources.
 It is designed for learning from individual examples and not necessarily from a comprehensive whole.